named-data/NFD/docs/manpages/ndn-autoconfig-server.rst

 Description
 -----------

-``ndn-autoconfig-server`` is a daemon that implements server part for the stage 1 of :ref:`NDN hub discovery procedure`.
+``ndn-autoconfig-server`` is a daemon that implements the server part for the stage 1 of :ref:`NDN hub discovery procedure`.

-This daemon essentially waits for Interests for ``/localhop/ndn-autoconf/hub`` and satisfies them with a Data packet that contains TLV-encoded FaceUri block.
-The value of this block is the ``Uri`` for the HUB, preferrably a UDP tunnel.
+This daemon essentially waits for Interests for ``/localhop/ndn-autoconf/hub`` and satisfies them with a Data packet that contains a TLV-encoded FaceUri block.
+The value of this block is the ``Uri`` for the HUB, preferably a UDP tunnel.

 ``-h``
   print usage and exit.